 You can also choose to use a reserved keyword, like HOUSE, instead of a code, if this feature is included in your plan.
 Note: While Keywords mode is available on all plans, reserved keywords are only allowed for premium paid plans.
 Please see our Plans and Pricing Page to see which plans include reserved keywords.

 Keywords mode is better for polling that may not be conducted live.
-Each response option has a unique code that can be texted or tweeted, without having to follow along with the presenter.
+Each response option has a unique code that can be texted, without having to follow along with the presenter.

-Presenter Session and Keywords modes only apply if your audience will be responding via text or Twitter; web response options will be unaffected.
+Presenter Session and Keywords modes only apply if your audience will be responding via text; web response options will be unaffected.

 You do not have to commit to Presenter Session or Keywords for your entire presentation, or entire groups of polls.
 You can decide, poll by poll, which mode to use.
 Here is how to set it up:

-- Log into your Poll Everywhere account and go to your My Polls page.
+- Log into your Poll Everywhere account and go to your Activities page.
 This is the page that lists all of your polls.

 - Click on the title of the poll to open to the live chart

-- To the right of your poll, look at "How people can respond."
-If you want people to respond by text message (SMS) or Twitter then select the appropriate checkboxes
+- To the right of your poll, look at “How people can respond.”
+If you want people to respond by text message (SMS) then select the appropriate checkbox

-- Once one of these has been selected, you will have the option to choose Presenter Session or Keywords.
+- Once this has been selected, you will have the option to choose Presenter Session or Keywords.